Who The Hell Isn't Giving Maisie Williams Roles?

 According to Williams' recent interview with InStyle, the actress is not always offered parts because, she claimed, of how she looks.
 She told the outlet:

-"It's only now I’m starting to realise the characters that are available to me because of the way I look and the characters that aren’t available to me."
+"It's only now I’m starting to realize the characters that are available to me because of the way I look and the characters that aren’t available to me."

 Advertisement